Fredrik81/Reboot-Dialog/README.md

 [Demo of customizations](/Demo.md)
 <br/>

+### Multi-Language
+The program support multi-language and you can add/change the texts from the file "Languages.xml".<br/>
+If you need to change the built-in langauge than you can do that from the "Reboot Dialog.config" file.<br/>
+Examples is found in the demo page: [Demo of customizations](/Demo.md)

 ### Test mode
 Test mode can now be activated with command-line argument: /TestMode<br/>
 Example: "C:\Program Files\RebootDialog\Reboot Dialog.exe" /TestMode<br/>